-This year, the Fun Food Feed is featuring dishes inspired by Blue Zone (BZ) Project communities.
+This year, the Fun Food Feed is featuring dishes inspired by blue zone project communities.

-Fall’s featured longevity BZ Project communities are in the state of Iowa.
+Fall’s featured longevity blue zone project communities are in the state of Iowa.

-A Blue Zone (BZ) is a “small, homogenous geographical area where the population shares the same lifestyle and environment, and its exceptional longevity has been scientifically proven.”
+A blue zone is a “small, homogenous geographical area where the population shares the same lifestyle and environment, and its exceptional longevity has been scientifically proven.”

-BZ Project Communities differ from Blue Zones, in that they are not discovered, but intensionally created.
-The BZ team works with the community’s local leaders, government, businesses, schools and parks to create an environment where the healthy choice is the easy choice.
+Blue zone project communities differ from blue zones, in that they are not discovered, but intensionally created.
+The blue zone team works with the community’s local leaders, government, businesses, schools and parks to create an environment where the healthy choice is the easy choice.

-This environment supports the nine shared BZ lifestyle habits:
+This environment supports the nine shared blue zone lifestyle habits:

 - Plant-Based Diet, with at least 95% plants, including legumes as a staple

 - Moderate Calorie Intake, stopping eating when feel 80% full